AdrianVollmer/Zundler/README.md

 This approach is quite hacky, but it might work well enough for some purposes.

-* Some scripts may break as the execution flow is different than some scripts expect.
-For example, HTML forms with `method="GET"` to local HTML files only work if the receiving code uses URLSearchParams, as same-origin policies forbid reading GET parameters otherwise.
+* Some scripts may break as the execution flow is different than some scripts expect
+* HTML forms with `method="GET"` to local HTML files only work if the receiving code uses URLSearchParams, as same-origin policies forbid reading GET parameters otherwise
 * Opening links in a new tab won't work
 * Redirections won't work (yet)
 * Support of themes or extensions that require jQuery is wonky; fortunately